 Potential Benefits of a Side Job

-• Make Extra Money: It may take some searching to find a side gig that offers competitive pay — enough to make a difference in your financial situation.
+• Make extra money: It may take some searching to find a side gig that offers competitive pay — enough to make a difference in your financial situation.
 Even a few hundred a month can help cover day-to-day bills or finance a future goal, like paying off student loans.
+A free budget app can help, too.

 Potential Downsides of a Side Job

-• Requires Startup Costs: If you have to invest money in equipment to get your business going — even if it’s just a new laptop or phone — it may take a while before you start making money.
+• Requires startup costs: You don’t need a money tracker app to discover that if you have to invest money in equipment to get your business going — even if it’s just a new laptop or phone — it may take a while before you start making money.

 Even though opportunities to work remotely are increasing, it still may be hard to find a side job online that meets your needs.
 The skill set required for an online job might be quite different from what you’re used to as a teacher — and some jobs can require applicants to have specialized training.
 If you’re completing an application online, it may be tough to convince the employer you can do the job even if you don’t have the training.